encode/apistar/README.md

 ## Serialization

-In addition to using the schema types for input validation, you can also use them to serialize the return values of your handler functions.
+In addition to using the typesystem types for input validation, you can also use them to serialize the return values of your handler functions.

 ```python